 Oat flour zucchini bread is a hearty, delicious healthy zucchini bread made with just a few ingredients!
 No refined flour (oat flour only), dairy, or sugar!

-For HH zucchini week, I thought I’d add another oat flour bread to my growing collection of oat flour bread including savory oat flour quick bread, honey oat flour bread, oat flour banana bread, oat flour pumpkin bread, and now, my friends this delicious oat flour zucchini bread.
+For HH zucchini week, I thought I’d add another oat flour bread to my growing collection of oat flour bread including savory oat flour quick bread, honey oat flour bread, oat flour banana bread, oat flour pumpkin bread, oat flour desserts, and now, my friends this delicious oat flour zucchini bread.

 And if I’m putting a vegetable into my bread, you know I’m also adding chocolate chips because, #balance.
 Right?